Dhanabhon/flutter-boilerplate/flutter_boilerplate/README.md

 # Flutter Boilerplate

-A simple boilerplate project that adopts the concepts of simple architecture and modularization.
+A simple boilerplate project that adopts the concepts of simple architecture, modularization, and lightweight.

 ## Getting Started